hivetech/batcave/README.md

 > Automatic DevOps tooling around your app

-`git push` your code to *Batcave* and get it wrapped back into an efficient docker image featuring log and perfs monitoring, service discovery and configuration manager setup.
+`git push` your code to *Batcave* and get the build wrapped back into a smart docker image featuring log and perfs monitoring, service discovery and configuration manager setup.

 The project is built on top of :